 In part 36, I round out the styles for the mobile menu.

 The example we borrowed from in part 35 of the series had a lot of unneeded CSS in my opinion.
-For this design I wanted the menu to be snappy and responsive to a tap of a person finger on any device.
+For this design I wanted the menu to be snappy and responsive to a tap of a person's finger on any device.
 To make this happen I omitted a lot of unnecessary transition declarations as well as any odd transforms that were going on.
-The end result leaves us with a quick hiding and showing effect that doesn’t get in the way of me trying to navigate the site.
+The end result leaves us with quick hiding and showing the effect that doesn't get in the way of me trying to navigate the site.

 UX first, "icing" later

-When designing for users you need to think about them first before getting too carried away with a design.
-Ask yourself, does this thing function like it should?
+When designing for users you need to think about them first before getting too carried away with design.
+Ask yourself, does this thing function as it should?
 Am I following the function over form mantra?
 If you can answer yes to both of those questions you are on the right path.
-Only until the functionality is optimal should you bother with what I like to call “icing”.
-By “icing” I mean all of the fancy animations, transitions, fades, and more you can do with CSS.
+Only until the functionality is optimal should you bother with what I like to call "icing".
+By "icing" I mean all of the fancy animations, transitions, fades, and more you can do with CSS.
 These create really nice effects but sometimes hinder the perception of load time.
-If it animates slow, it feels slow and too me, you shouldn’t put add any more time to user’s journey across your website.
+If it animates slow, it feels slow and too me, you shouldn't put add any more time to the user's journey across your website.